azoffshowy/AmazOff/README.md

 ## Usage

 1. Launch **AmazOff**
-2. Run **Patch**
+2. Run **Start Service**
-3. Observe output in the built-in log view.
-4. Launch the Amazon Prime Video App.
+3. Launch the Amazon Prime Video App.
 A Popup-message should appear showing the patch loading state.

 Notes:
-- The patcher may close immediately after a patch or unpatch operation.
-  This behavior is expected.
-Log is persistent, you can check the actions outcome by reopening the patcher.
 - A successful patch is confirmed by a **toast notification** when the Amazon app is launched.
+- If the service cant be started you can check for possible fault in the **Details** page.

 ## Development Notes